-Just because something fits in your vagina, it doesn't mean it should go in there
+An Approved List of Things That Can Go Into Your Vagina

 According to Dr. Hilda Hutcherson, board-certified OB-GYN and gynecology professor at Columbia University, your main concern when considering items other than penises, fingers and sex toys is using objects with a smooth, nonporous surface, no sharp edges, no irritants and nothing that would degrade a condom.

-“You want to make sure that whatever you put in, you can completely take out,” she explains.
+“You want to make sure that whatever you put in, you can completely take out,” she tells SheKnows.
 “That’s why most food is a problem: It’s difficult to remove it.
 Peeled bananas, for example.”
 Other foods to avoid include spicy foods like chili peppers and spreadables like peanut butter.

 If you are into temperature play (using hot or cold objects as part of the sexual experience), avoid putting ice directly into your vagina, as it can stick to your delicate skin.
 Instead, cover it with a condom to create a barrier.
 Very hot surfaces can also cause damage because “the [vaginal] lining is very delicate and can easily be burned,” Hutcherson adds.